• Tools

 1. Overview

-Metabase is an open-source business intelligence and data visualization tool that allows users to ask questions about their data and displays answers in formats that make sense, whether that's a bar graph or a detailed table.
+Metabase is an open-source business intelligence tool that lets you ask questions about your data and displays answers in formats that make sense, whether that's a bar graph or a detailed table.
+It simplifies data analytics by allowing users to visualize data from various sources in a unified interface.

-• Database Management: Add new data sources and list all existing databases connected to your Metabase instance.
+• Database Management: Connect new data sources and retrieve metadata about existing databases and fields.

 2. Prerequisites